JoelDore/Weather-Dashboard/README.md

 ---
 ## Future Development

-- Add option for user to remove items from search history
+- Add option for user to remove items from or limit length of search history

 - Add option for user to select Metric or Imperial units